 Egypt during the Roman era

-History of the Roman Empire in Egypt
+History of Egypt during the Roman era

 Priests of ancient Egyptian deities and Hellenistic religions in Egypt kept most of their temples and privileges, and therefore served the Roman emperors’ cult.
-The emperor has been the one to appoint the Roman ruler of Egypt since the first-century B.C.E, Augustus also established agrarian reforms that provided a greater entitlement to private land ownership and changed local administration into a Roman service structure throughout his multi-year term and the rank of Prefects.
+The emperor was the one to appoint the Roman ruler of Egypt since the first century B.C.E.
+Augustus also established agrarian reforms that provided a greater entitlement to private land ownership and changed local administration into a Roman service structure throughout his multi-year term and the rank of Prefects.

 He separated Roman Egypt’s people into social classes based on ethnic and cultural factors and exempted Roman citizens from the Egyptian population’s tax.
 The Romans initially gave the Egyptians religious freedom and treated them with care in this regard.
 Egypt, like other Roman republics, was enslaved by pagan religion, and the Egyptians remained so until Christianity originated in Palestine, and Egypt was the first country to be infiltrated by Christianity in the first century AD.
 Because of its proximity to Palestine, it bears the hand of Saint Mark.
 This religion began in Alexandria and Lower Egypt and eventually spread throughout Egypt.

-The Egyptian Society during the Roman Period
+Society of Egypt during the Roman era

 1. Fortress of Babylon

-Babylon Fortress – Egypt Fun Tours
+Babylon Fortress - Roman Monuments - Egypt Fun Tours

 2. The Roman Theatre in Alexandria